dh256git/project27/src/blog/logbook/issues/_posts/2020-06-05-initialise.md

 If there is an issue you spotted, and you would like to let us know, you can [e-mail the issue into the inbox list](mailto:dhajas+uuw95qpr3nkff4ghokvs@boards.trello.com) on the public Trello board.

 Simply put a brief "issue title" in the subject of the e-mail, and a full description of the issue in the body of the e-mail.
 We appreciate these descriptions to be written in markdown.
+We even crafted a handy [issue tracking template]({{ site.baseurl }}{% link assets/documents/Project27--Issue-Tracking-Template.md %}), which you can copy directly into the body of your e-mail, fill in, then send.